clambin/traefik-simple-auth/README.md

 - `provider`

   The auth provider to use.
-Currently, only "google" and "github" are supported.
+Supported values are `github`, `google` and `oidc`.
+When using `oidc` (i.e. OpenID Connect), the user should also provide the OIDC ServiceURL for the OIDC service (`-provider-oidc-service-url`).

+  Note: in theory, any OpenID Connect-compliant service should work.
+But only Google has been tested.

+- `provider-oidc-service-url`

+  The service URL to use for the oidc provider.
+Default is "https://accounts.google.com" (i.e. Google)

 - `client-id`